cryptidtech/varsig/README.md

-# varsig
+# Rust-Varsig

-A rust implementation of the varsig "spec"
+A rust implementation of the varsig ["spec"](https://github.com/ChainAgnostic/varsig).